Nuchal cord

-A nuchal cord is a condition in which the umbilical cord becomes wrapped around the fetus's neck.
+A nuchal cord is a condition in which the umbilical cord becomes wrapped around a fetus's neck.
 Symptoms present in the baby shortly after birth from a prior nuchal cord may include duskiness of face, facial petechia, and bleeding in the whites of the eye.
 Complications can include meconium, respiratory distress, anemia, and stillbirth.
 Multiple wraps are associated with greater risk.

 The diagnosis may be suspected if there is a decrease in the baby's heart rate during delivery.
 Nuchal cords are typically checked for by running the finger over the baby's neck once the head has delivered.
 Ultrasound may pick up the condition before labor.

 If detected during delivery, management includes trying to unwrap the cord or if this is not possible clamping and cutting the cord.
 Delivery can typically take place as normal and outcomes are generally good.
 Rarely long term brain damage or cerebral palsy may occur.
 Nuchal cords occur in about a quarter of deliveries.
 The condition has been described at least as early as 300 BC by Hippocrates.